 Table of contents

-- 2020 is over, now what?
+- 2022 is over; now what?

 - It’s all about quality

-- SEO in 2021
+- SEO in 2023

-- A system for getting traffic with SEO in 2021
+- A system for getting traffic with SEO in 2023

-- SEO in 2021: What’s next?
+- SEO in 2023: What’s next?

-2020 is over, now what?
+2022 is over; now what?

-So, with all these people waiting for your content — how would you use SEO in 2021?
+So, with all these people waiting for your content — how would you use SEO in 2023?

-It’s all about quality
+It’s all about quality and E-A-T

-SEO in 2021
+SEO in 2023

 Improve site quality

-Page experience with the Core Web Vitals
+A better Page Experience with good Core Web Vitals

-Site speed has been an important factor for a couple of years, but it is going to become critical.
-If you can’t keep up with your competition now, you’ll soon find yourself having a harder time keeping up if you’re not speeding up your site.
-If one of your competitors becomes a lot faster, you become slower by comparison, even when you’re not actually becoming slower.
-Improving loading time is a lot of work, but as it might make you much faster than the competition, it’s a very good tradeoff.
+Site speed has always been critical.
+If you can’t keep up with your competition now, you’ll soon find yourself having a more challenging time keeping up if you’re not speeding up your site.
+If one of your competitors becomes a lot faster, you become slower by comparison, even when you’re not becoming slower.
+Improving loading time is a lot of work, but as it might make you much faster than the competition, it’s an excellent tradeoff.

 Enhance the user experience